calico32/postcss-color-contrast/README.md

   background-color: #6ee7b7;
   /*
     with a target contrast:
-    "pick the first color
+    picks the first color
-    that meets the target
+    that meets or exceeds
-    contrast ratio"
+    the target contrast ratio
   */
   color: #065f46; /* 5.41:1 */
 }